owneraio/finp2p-tezos-adapter/specs/plan.md

 2. encode the parameter (without the signature) in bytes to recover the original signed message in the FinP2P node.
-   - We need to convert the timestamp to seconds from epoch (easy) then to int64 big endian bytes (cumbersome but possible, need to encode by hand)
+   - We need to convert the timestamp to seconds from epoch (easy) then to int64 big endian bytes (cumbersome but possible, need to encode by hand, for each uint8 byte)
-   - encode public_key to bytes (easy, pack then trim prefix)
+   - encode public_key to hexadecimal representation (pack, then trim prefix, then convert bytes to hex one by one), then encode this string to utf8 (pack then trim, we're on the ascii subset)
-   - convert the amount to hex string (must be done by hand) and encode this hex string to utf8 bytes (cumbersome as well).
+   - convert the amount to hex string (must be done by "hand", for each hex digit) and encode this hex string to utf8 bytes (pack and trim, we're also on the ascii subset).
 3. Hash the produced bytes (this is in fact the `hashGroup`) and ensure that it is not in our `live_operations` table.
 4. Register the hash -> timestamp in the `live_operations` table.
-   - **TODO**: Should we store the timestamp or the expiry date (depends on guarantees we want in case of `operation_ttl` update) ?
+   - We store the timestamp rather than the expiry date so that in case the `operation_ttl` is updated, the new ttl takes effect immediately (even for existing operations).
 5. check that the encoded message was signed by the public key `src_account` [^Tezos requires the signature to be done on a `hashGroup` whose top hash is [BLAKE2b](https://en.wikipedia.org/wiki/BLAKE_(hash_function))]
 6. retrieve the FA2 and token id corresponding to `asset_id`